English Reading

 Curriculum Texts

-We use key texts for each year group as the basis to support the children in developing their reading, comprehension and writing skills.
+We use these key texts for each year group as the basis to support the children in developing their reading, comprehension and writing skills.
 Texts are mapped out for each year group, and are selected due to being high quality models ‘teaching texts’ of a particular aspect of the writer’s craft, their relevance to the wider curriculum, and how well they engage and motivate the children.
 In discussion with the English Lead, texts may be changed to suit the needs of a particular year group or to address a particular need in the cohort.

 During the imitate phase of the teaching sequence, the class texts are explored, enabling children to question, engage, respond and reflect.
 Children and teachers engage in ‘Book Talk’, during which they are able to deepen their understanding, shift their ideas and think together as a group to develop their understanding and comprehension of the text.

 We have also developed our ‘Burrington Reading Book Spine’, which documents additional texts with which children will become familiar during each year group.
 These books may be used as part of the teaching sequence, during a special event (eg National Poetry Day) or as a shared class novel.
 We have carefully selected these texts to engage children in their learning, promote discussion, act as a models for teaching a particular English skill, or to play a part in building children’s cultural capital.
 The texts for each year groups are specifically selected to ensure that they are age-appropriate, engaging and inspiring high quality texts.
-We also use extracts from other texts as appropriate, such as in our Nelson comprehension text books.
+We also use extracts from other texts as appropriate, such as in our comprehension text books.

-Guided Reading
+Reading Practice

-Within the guided reading sessions, children may explore aspects of phonics, spelling, punctuation and grammar, plot development, vocabulary, characterisation and are able to discuss themes, topics, puzzles and questions.
+Within the reading sessions, children may explore aspects of phonics, spelling, punctuation and grammar, plot development, vocabulary, characterisation and are able to discuss themes, topics, puzzles and questions.
 They are also encouraged to make personal links.
 It is through these sessions, that children are taught to enjoy books and celebrate words and language as an art form.
 Teachers use these sessions as an on-going opportunity to assess children in their reading, and to plan accordingly.

-Independent Reading
+Independent Reading for Pleasure

 We support and encourage children’s independence and stamina in their reading by providing them with opportunities during the school day to read quietly to themselves.
 All children are encouraged to have their reading book in school every day.
-The books are either a scheme book or if the child is a ‘Book Explorer’ then they can self-select their reading book from the library during their weekly library visit or from the class book corners.
-Book choices are monitored and guided by the class teachers, with the support from our school librarian, and with an awareness of the child’s interests and reading needs.
+The books are either a scheme book or if the child is an independent reader then they can self-select their reading book from the library during their library visit or from the class book corners.
+Book choices are monitored and guided by the class teachers, with the support from our school librarians, and with an awareness of the child’s interests and reading needs.

 Home Reading